 What’s the best way to guide students towards global digital citizenship practices?
 Let’s begin at the beginning.
 Digital Citizenship without the “global” can be seen as 9 elements under 3 headings: Respect self/others.
 Embrace Civility.
 Cyber Savvy is a student-led, positive norms approach to teach upper intermediate, middle, and high school students (grades 5 – 12) about digital safety, including effective digital decision-making, safe posting of personal information, digital relationships, social networking, cyberbullying, and digital dating/exploitation.

 Consider the explosion of the Internet into our lives.
 There has been a need for a definition of checks and balances that will govern this “new” world-wide technology.
 Enter the digital citizen.
-Digital citizenship is, as Karen Mossberger puts it, “representing capacity, belonging, and the potential for political and economic engagement in society in the information age.”
 Growing Good Digital Citizens.
 For anyone trying (like me) to get their head around the DigiTech curriculum, hopefully this can help get you.

 Carl Sagan once defined the ideal image of citizenry as a population “with minds wide awake and a basic understanding of how the world works.”
 Not a bad principle to follow!
 It’s the essence of where great global digital citizenship begins.
+Such a citizen is more than just interested in technology and its proper use.
 Digital Passport by Common Sense Media.
 Parenting in a Digital World.
 One of my roles as Consultant-in-Residence at NIST is to offer workshops for parents about technology and learning.